SIGN ON TO PROTECT THE ARCTIC REFUGE

 Please sign and share an online petition to stand with the Gwich'in and permanently protect the Arctic Refuge.

 To print and share a paper version of the petition, download this PDF.
-We will run this petition through November 1.
+We are continuing to circulate this petition throughout 2017.

 Follow the Politics